 To get back to the basics, remember that a baghouse is a filter.
 Its goal is to collect the product and comply with emissions regulations while enabling your spray dryer to function continuously.
 In this explanation of baghouse issues, the medium filter will be very essential.
 The stainless steel vessel which is the baghouse is essentially a filter housing.

-Typically, a 16 oz polyester felt filter bag is used in a food or dairy spray dryer.
+In a food or dairy spray dryer, operators typically use a 16 oz polyester felt filter bag.
 Other fabrics and weights are available, but this is the most popular.
 Although there are a variety of coatings and surface treatments available, a basic bag is usually enough.
-Beware of any additives in your product, such as lecithin, which may be introduced to an external fluid bed to instantize and solubilize your product, since additives must be taken into account for the baghouse to work properly.
+Be cautious of additives in your product, such as lecithin, which can be introduced to an external fluid bed to instantize and solubilize your product.
+Consider additives carefully to ensure proper functioning of the baghouse.

 When purchasing baghouse bags, keep in mind that not all bags are created equal; beware of less cost bags, especially those with surface coatings.
 These may work great in most situations, but when used in the harsh atmosphere of a hot, damp spray dryer, they can cause issues.